October 16, 2020

 Life in the Slow Lane

 If you’ve seen Kristen Bell’s famous sloth meltdown, you already know there are folks who have VERY strong feelings about sloths.
 Maybe you’re even one of them; we certainly have more than our share on staff.
-Recently, we’ve been getting questions about how to see sloths at Denver Zoo—so, in honor of International Sloth Day (October 22), we wanted to give you a quick update on our little sloth family!
+Recently, we’ve been getting questions about how to see sloths at Denver Zoo—so, here's a quick update on our little sloth family!

 HOW CAN I SEE SLOTHS AT DENVER ZOO?